Documentation

 Preset assistant — preview

-• Preview · deterministic rule-based today
+• Local preview · deterministic rule-based

 • Runs entirely in your browser.
 Nothing sent anywhere.